s-JoL/TITAN-RL/README.md

     <p>
 </h4>

+This project is inspired by the groundbreaking work of [Kimi k1.5: Scaling Reinforcement Learning with LLMs](https://arxiv.org/html/2501.12599v1).

 TITAN-RL is a distributed reinforcement learning framework that separates policy rollout, experience storage, and training into independent microservices.
 This design enables flexible scaling and efficient resource utilization.

 ## Architecture